fxschaefer/ejpt/README.md

   - You will need to transfer this executable to a client and you can use it to run executables with elevated privileges without a confirmation of an admin.
   - When UAC is set to the highest integrity level, it is very difficult to bypass.
 Only works fine with default settings

+  - Used Command in the lab: Akagi64.exe 23 C:\Users\admin\AppData\Local\Temp\backdoor.exe

+  # GET FAMILIAR WITH MSFVENOM (generating rev tcp payload) and IN GENERAL WITH MSFCONSOLE!
+BYPASSUAC LAB IS GREAT TO LEARN